kevin-chalmers/set08103/lectures/lecture23/README.md

 #### Elevation of Privilege

-Elevation of privilege is finding a method of performing tasks the attack is not authorised to do.
+Elevation of privilege is finding a method of performing tasks the attacker is not authorised to do.
 Doing so enables other types of attacks.
 The attacker is not spoofing but is changing their rights of access.
 Examples include:

 - Buffer overrun attacks.
 - Account modification to increase privileges.